Vegan seed bread is a high-fibre loaf which is rich in vitamins and minerals; so it's low GI.

-Use your vegan seed bread receptacle for the ground goodies; or add them at least an hour after starting.
+Use your vegan seed bread receptacle for the ground-goodies; or add them at least an hour after starting.

 Once you have the ingredients you whizz this authentic hummus recipe up in just five minutes; I do it at least twice a week, and about half of it goes into our low GI bread.
-The hummus doesn't keep so you must use within three day, and the balance in our home goes into the dough.
+The hummus doesn't keep so you must use it within three day, and the balance in our home goes into the dough.

 It's also known as linseed oil.